physimals/fabber_core/doc/priors.rst

 Unfortunately this defines a Gaussian which has a significant probability of being negative, which is probably not physically reasonable.

-We might choose to apply a log-transform to this parameter to avoid this proble.
+We might choose to apply a log-transform to this parameter to avoid this problem.
 But what should the mean and variance of the underlying Gaussian distribution (i.e. the distribution of the log of the value) be.

 We might naively assume that the same transform applies fir the mean, however this is not the case.
 If we choose :math:`log(1.3)` as our mean we are modelling the prior as a log-normal distribution with a *geometric* mean of 1.3, which is subtly different.